DEEP-PolyU/AANE_Python/README.md

 - splitnum is the number of pieces we split the SA for limited cache;
 - worknum is the number of worker.

-The function for distributed computing could only be run on macOS.
+The function for distributed computing could only be run on macOS with Python 3.6.3 recommended.